markhedleyjones/container-magic/README.md

 2. A **Justfile** for development (with live workspace mounting)
 3. Standalone **build.sh** and **run.sh** scripts for production

-The generated files are committed to your repository, so anyone can use your project with just `docker`/`podman` and `just` - no need to install container-magic itself.
+The Dockerfile and standalone scripts are committed to your repository, so anyone can use your project with just `docker` or `podman` - no need to install container-magic or just.

 ## Key Features